fatedier/frp/README.md

 Then visit `http://[serverAddr]:7500` to see the dashboard, with username and password both being `admin`.

+Note that if you want your server to be accessed from public networks, then also add `webServer.addr = "0.0.0.0"` line.
+For security reasons (credits [#3709](https://github.com/fatedier/frp/issues/3709)), value `127.0.0.1` is used by default.

 Additionally, you can use HTTPS port by using your domains wildcard or normal SSL certificate:

 ```toml